RACKET GUIDE

-Choosing a racket can be difficult, so we have written some good rules of thumb to take with you before making a purchase.
+Which tennis racket should I choose?
+Is a question that many people ask themselves before making a purchase.
+Choosing a racket can be difficult, which is why we at Stockholms tennis hall have written some good rules of thumb to take with you before making a purchase.

 Level and Playing Style